Brink-Software/Brink.AksKickStarters/README.md

 If you visit that address you should see the default nginx welcome page.

 ## Optional steps
+After adding the optional items you want you should run `pulumi up` to update your deployment.

 ### Add SSL certificates from Keyvault
 You can link you ssl certificates from keyvault by adding them to the pulumi configuration.